noahehall/theBookOfNoah/0legacy/intellij.md

     - click a new project > pick ONE of the options for the type of project
   - open project
     - file > settings
+    - file > project structure
+      - platform settings > documentation paths
+        - always fkn set the documentation path
+          - sdkman use the default
+          - else might have to google it based on the version of the java jDK youre using
   - areas to focus (just always review this)
+    - keymap: set to visual studio
     - appearance
     - editor
     - plugins